heyjianjing/convex_optimization/README.md

 `cvx_01`
 * A note on notation
 * Convex set definition
-* Common convex sets
+* Examples of convex set
 * Operations that preserve convexity
 * Proper cone and generalized inequalities
-* Minimum element
+* Minimum and minimal element
-* Minimal element
 * Inner product for matrices
 * Dual norm
-* Hölder's inequality as generalization of Cauchy-Schwarz
+* Hölder's inequality
 * Dual cone
 * Examples of dual cone
 * Separating hyperplane theorem

 `cvx_02`
 * Convex function definition
-* Common convex functions
+* Examples of convex function
 * Convexity by restricting function to a line
 * 1st and 2nd order condition for differentiable functions
 * Conditions for nondifferentiable functions